Frequently Asked Questions

 There is no actual VA Home Loan.
 The VA offers a Home Loan Guaranty Certificate.
 There are two ways of obtaining a certificate.
 Complete VA Form 26-1880 and personally deliver it to the VA Regional Office at 3800 Village Drive in Lincoln, or complete the form and mail it to the VA Office in St. Paul, Minnesota.
-The form is available from your County Veterans Service office or you may download the Home Loan form.
+The form is available from your County Veterans Service office.
 If all you need is the VA.gov eligibility form.
 For additional assistance, contact the Veterans Service Center at 1-800-827-1000.

 The VA Small Business Loan program no longer exists.
 The Small Business Administration will assist veterans in obtaining small business loans.
 You may contact the Small business administration at; 1-800-827-5722.